asamallab/NodePersistence_PH_FCM/README.md

 1. AllCorr

-Contains two folders: 'ABIDE' and 'MPI_LEMON', to store the outputs of ABIDE and MPI-LEMON datasets, respectively, corresponding to the analysis considering all the correlations from the FC matrices.
+Contains two folders: ABIDE and MPI_LEMON, to store the outputs of ABIDE and MPI-LEMON datasets, respectively, corresponding to the analysis considering all the correlations from the FC matrices.

 2. PosCorr

-Contains three folders: 'ABIDE', 'MPI_LEMON', and 'NeurosynthAnalaysis'.
+Contains three folders: ABIDE, MPI_LEMON, and NeurosynthAnalaysis.
 ABIDE and MPI_LEMON folder store the outputs of ABIDE and MPI-LEMON datasets, respectively, corresponding to the analysis considering only the positive correlations from the FC matrices.
 NeurosynthAnalaysis contains the results corresponding to Neurosynth meta analaysis.